lineality/Networked_Voting_and_Decisions_Including_One_Time_Pads/README.md

 ## search sort filter order query find
 (The unsolved problem of search)
--

-## algorithms, computation complexity, and sort-search in particular in coordinated decision tool software
+## Algorithms, computation complexity, and sort-search in particular in coordinated decision tool software

 ### What is a balanced architecture between various factors?
 - centered decentered